 For instance, in 2015 he created his first large-scale dance production, Tornar, in association with Ultima Vez and Wim Vandekeybus.
 In this piece he established interaction among an intergenerational cast of professional and non-professional dancers.
 He chose the members of this varied group in the course of a long process of workshops and encounters at the Ultima Vez studio in Sint-Jans-Molenbeek.
 Tornar was selected for the Theatre Festival and has been widely praised at home and abroad.

 In the 2016-17 period, Seppe Baeyens received a grant from the Flemish Community to carry out research into performance space (and other spaces) and co-authorship in contemporary dance.
-The results of this study will be put to use in the creation of INVITED, Baeyens’ new dance production (premiere February 2018).
+This study resulted in the creation of INVITED and premiered in February 2018.
+INVITED travelled in Belgium and abroad was selected for the renown TheaterFestival 2018.